justinsisley/Ghost-Starter-Kit/README.md

 npm install
 ```

-The install task will also install and update the project's Bower dependencies.
+The command above will also install and update the project's Bower dependencies.
 You should run it if you've installed or upgraded any package using NPM or Bower.

 ## Development